BardicDefense/purple-hack/README.md

 You should also know: Doors tend to close on their own.
 Iron spikes are invaluable for keeping doors open or closed (it takes a round and some noise to hammer a spike in).

+## Dungeon Random Encounters

+Random encounters occur in almost all dungeon areas.
+These are typically monsters inclined to hostility (you're in their home) and with no treasure (it's back in their bedroom).
+To make a check, the referee rolls 1d12 at the end of the appropriate turn: on a 2 or less, an encounter occurs.

+If an area doesn't have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being explored:

+- Organized defenders, alert sounded: every turn
+- Organized defenders, no alert sounded: every 2 turns
+- No organized defenders: every 3 turns

+Even if players hide somewhere (e.g. a disused storeroom), the encounter roll is still made.
+Only if the hiding place is exceptional are encounter checks avoided.

+**Noisy**: If the party makes an unusual amount of noise while exploring (yelling, spiking a door; combats do not count), their next encounter check is made at -4, and the party cannot surprise creatures so encountered except via unusual means.

 ## Equipment Wear & Tear

 Equipment can be worn down!
 If you are hit by an attack where the attacker rolled a 20, your armor gains a **notch** of damage (usually denoted by an x on your character sheet next to the weapon).
 Each notch reduces your AC total by 1.
 Weapons gain a notch when you roll a 1 on an attack with them.
 Each weapon notch reduces by one step the damage die you roll with that weapon (i.e. d8 > d6 > d4 > 1).